jaanga/jaanga.github.io/demo/mm/index.md

 ## _disrupting the process of assembling things_

-You can run the apps here or click in the title under the app to run it full scree.
+You can run the four apps here or click the title under the app to run it full scree.

 Each of the apps supports the following:

 * Rotate = one finger / left mouse
 * Zoom = two fingers / scroll wheel << full screen only
 * Pan = three fingers / right mouse
+* Reset = click the on the title

 See also: [Read Me]( http://jaanga.github.io/demo/mm/readme-reader.html )